ren-yamanashi/awscdk-lint/docs/rules/require-passing-this.md

 This rule enforces passing `this` as the scope when creating new Construct instances within a Construct.

 When creating AWS CDK resources, passing `this` as the scope to child Constructs is crucial for maintaining the correct resource hierarchy.
 Passing other values as the scope (especially the `scope` variable received by the parent's constructor) can lead to:

 - Incorrect resource hierarchy in the generated CloudFormation template
 - Unexpected resource naming

+> **Note:** This rule only applies inside classes that extend `Construct` or `Stack`.
+It does not flag cases where `this` is not available, such as functions outside Construct classes.

 ---